skulltech/sumit-ghosh.com/_pages/portfolio.md

 #### Accomplished

-- Designed a system involving a GUI client app, and a fleet of DNS server which act as DNS sinkhole.
+- Designed a system involving a GUI client app, and a fleet of DNS server which act as a DNS sinkhole.
-- Implemented automated VPS provisioning and getting a operational Pi-Hole installation.
+- Implemented automated VPS provisioning and getting an operational Pi-Hole installation.
-- Implemented user authentication system.
+- Implemented a user authentication system.

 Technologies used — Python, Flask, Pi-Hole, DNS.

 ### Et Cetera ...
-_Jan 2016 — Present_
+_Jan 2016 — July 2019_

-I have been working as an independent contractor for more than 3 years now.
-Apart from the ones mentioned above, I have worked on numerous projects; but admittedly I have tended to choose projects with a relatively smaller scale, due to the intermittent nature of my availability as I am also continuing my college studies alongside this.
+I had been working as an independent contractor for more than 3 years.
+Apart from the ones mentioned above, I have worked on numerous projects; but admittedly I have tended to choose projects with a relatively smaller scale, due to the intermittent nature of my availability as I was also continuing my college studies alongside this.
+I'm not currently looking for any freelance work.

 Technologies used — Python, Selenium, Flask, Django.